-Bodybuilding contest preparation is the most extreme of the body recompositioning process Recomp HQ practices everyday.
-It is simply taking body recomposition that extra step.
+Contest preparation is the most extreme of the body recompositioning process Recomp HQ practices everyday.
+It is simply taking body recomposition to the next level; it is still about getting stronger and manipulating the diet based on regular body fat tests.

 20 Week Contest Preparation

-Preparing for a bodybuilding contest involves strictly measured nutrition and training starting at least 20 weeks out.
+Preparing for a contest involves strictly measured nutrition and training starting at least 20 weeks out from the contest.
 The following process is based on a female aiming to compete in Fitness or Figure (or any class with similar level of conditioning required).
+You may need more than 20 weeks, to build up strength, lean mass, and reduce body fat to 16-20% depending on your body shape (we decide this at the initial consult when I can see you in person or look at photos).

 The First 8 Weeks

-The priorities of the first 8 weeks (of 20) is to build the athletes metabolism and muscle mass while cutting fat.
-By 12 weeks out from the contest an athlete needs to be:
+The priorities of the first 8 weeks (out of 20 total) is to build your metabolism and muscle mass while cutting fat.
+By 12 weeks out from the contest you need to be:

-- no more than 16% bodyfat (if you have higher bodyfat, you need to be prepared to get to 16% first).
-Bikini body fat level goals through this process are higher, contact me to discuss).
+- no more than 16%-20% bodyfat (if you have higher bodyfat, you need to be prepared to get to 16% first before even commencing your 20 week prep).
+We use the 9-site skin fold caliper method.

-- eating as much food as possible (“train your body” to run on more food – make it adapt while dropping fat)
+- eating as much food as possible (the goal is to train your body to function on more food, while dropping bodyfat)

 - as strong and muscular as possible